Onassis AiR & Onassis ONX | Data Dreams & Ethical Realities

 Kostis Saitas Zarkias, with a background in AI research and engineering, will give a gentle technical introduction and overview of some of the practices used to train these AI models and try to dig and uncover some of the inherent issues of building such gigantic models.

-Zoe Hatziyannaki ’s presentation discusses the increasing use of geodata apps.
-Reflecting on the, not so unimaginable, scenario of the end of the world coming from our own extensive visual representations of it.
+Zoe Hatziyannaki’s presentation discusses the increasing use of geodata apps, reflecting on the not-so-unimaginable scenario of the end of the world coming from our own extensive visual representations of it.